303 Seeley Mudd Building

 InterestsStatistics, Biostatistics, Psychiatric Epidemiology, Mathematical Sciences, Statistical Computing, Statistical Education, Missing Data Methods, JugglingAmherst College

 I have taught a variety of courses in statistics and related fields, including probability, mathematical statistics, regression and design of experiments.
 I'm passionate about improving quantitative literacy for students with a variety of backgrounds (for introductory statistics) as well as engagement and mastery of higher-level concepts and capacities to undertake research (for the upper level courses).
-I'm honored to have been the recipient of teaching awards at Boston University and Smith College as well as the 2009 winner of the American Statistical Association's Waller Education Award for innovation in the instruction of elementary statistics.
+I'm honored to have been the recipient of a number of teaching awards.

 The continued growth of interdisciplinary scientific research as well as the advent of big data has been a hallmark of the past few decades.
 It is increasingly important to be able to connect disciplines in order to further scientific knowledge.
 As an applied biostatistician, my work is based squarely within the mathematical sciences, but spans other fields in order to ensure that research is conducted on a sound footing.
 The real-world research problems that these investigators face often require the use of novel solutions and approaches, since existing methodology is sometimes inadequate.
 Bridging the gap between theory and practice in interdisciplinary settings is often a challenge, and has been a particular focus of my work.